-The purpose of this page is assist in annual TMDL reporting by summarizing activities that have been (or will be) completed for the Bear Creek TMDL Implementation program.
-Materials posted on this page may include schedules, dates, copies of deliverables, tracking forms, and other relevant materials.
+The purpose of this page is to assist communities in TMDL reporting by summarizing activities that have been (or will be) completed for the Bear Creek TMDL program.
+Materials posted on this page may include schedules, maps, dates of events, copies of deliverables, photos, tracking forms, and other relevant materials.
 Please contact Greg Stabach for more information.
 In addition, comprehensive details of program implementation is included in the annual reports submitted to the Department of Environmental Quality in September.
 Copies of the annual regional activities report for recent year(s) are included as well.

 Water Quality Monitoring – link to program page